lizmat/articles/future-proofing.md

 #### more dogfooding

 The `zef` ecosystem is completely written in the Raku Programming Language itself.
+And you could argue that's one more place where Raku is in production.
+Kudos to *Nick Logan* and *Tony O'Dell* for making this all happen!

 ### raku.land

+The [raku.land](https://raku.land) is a website entirely developed with the Raku Programming Language as a place to browse the Raku ecosystem.
+It should be seen as the successor of the [modules.raku.org](https://modules.raku.org) website, which is **not** based on Raku itself.
+Although some of the features are still missing, it is an excellent piece of work by *James Raspass* and very much under continuous development.

 Ecosystem / Raku Land